ArjanteMarvelde/uSDR-pico/README.md

 - implement the user I/O bit

-Installing and using the SDK for Windows:
+>>Installing and using the SDK for Windows:

-Please refer to https://github.com/ndabas/pico-setup-windows  where an installer script can be downloaded.
+Please refer to https://github.com/ndabas/pico-setup-windows/releases where the latest installer can be downloaded (e.g. **pico-setup-windows-0.3-x64.exe**).
-Execute the script to set up the SDK environment, e.g. in **$user/Documents/Pico**
+Execute the installer to set up the SDK environment, e.g. in **~/Documents/Pico**  (let's call this folder $PICO).

+>> Building uSDR-pico:

-Then clone the code files into a subdirectory, e.g. **..../Pico/uSDR-pico**
+Clone/copy the uSDR-pico code files into a subdirectory, e.g. **$PICO/uSDR-pico**
-Create a build folder: **..../Pico/uSDR-pico/build**
+Create the build folder: **$PICO/uSDR-pico/build**

+Before doing any building you need to adapt the file **$PICO/uSDR-pico/CMakeLists.txt**, using your favourite browser, to reflect your own directory structure.
-In **..../Pico** there is a script to start a Developer Command Prompt.
+In **$PICO/** you will find a command to start a Developer Command Prompt window.
+Within this DCP all environment settings are initialized to enable building.
-At this DCP go inside the build folder and execute: **cmake -G "NMake Makefiles" ..**
+In the DCP window, chdir to the build folder and execute: **cmake -G "NMake Makefiles" ..**

-Now you have initialized the make environment, and by executing **nmake** the Pi Pico loadable file **uSDR.uf2** is created.
+Now you have initialized the make environment, and by executing **nmake** in that same build folder, the Pi Pico loadable file **uSDR.uf2** is created.
-Rebooting the Pico with the bootsel button pressed will open a file explorer window into which this file can be dropped.
+Rebooting the Pico while the bootsel button is pressed will open a file explorer window with the Pico as a Mass Storage Device.
+Moving the binary to the Pico is as easy as dragging and dropping this uf2 file into that MSD.